Dior15/BlueCircuit/README.md

 ## Requirements

-Use of MovieFlix will require the Python3 and the python libraries 'Flask' and 'tmdbsimple'
+Use of MovieFlix will require Python3 and the Python libraries 'Flask' and 'tmdbsimple'

 These libraries can be installed by using pip in your shell of choice and running the commands:
 - pip install flask